berkshelf/berkflow/README.md

 ### Upgrading a Chef Environment

-Berkflow exposes a command for configuring a Chef Environment and running Chef Client on all nodes in that environment.
+Berkflow exposes a command for configuring a Chef Environment to a specific Environment Cookbook version and running Chef Client on all nodes in that environment.

     $ blo upgrade myface-dev myface 1.2.3
     Applying cookbook locks to myface-dev...